Leaf-Agriculture/docs/docs/samplefiles.md

   </TabItem>
   <TabItem value="harvested">

-This is one example of an automatically merged harvest operation
+This is an example of an automatically merged harvest operation

   ```json
   {